mardub1635/mt-archive/README.md

 ## Problem
 [This website](http://www.mt-archive.info/) based on the initiative of John Hutchins seems not to be curated any longer (last update was March 2017).
 Many of the entries registered in it are not accessible by other means.
 This archive relies on the maintenance of its sole author.

-To remedy this we have extracted the data from inconsistent html/pdf files to consistent machine readable TSV files.
-Those files are stored in this repository and are waiting to be transfered into the [ACL anthology](https://www.aclweb.org/anthology/).
+To remedy this we have extracted the data from inconsistent html/pdf files to consistent machine-readable TSV files.
+Those files are stored in this repository and are waiting to be transferred into the [ACL anthology](https://www.aclweb.org/anthology/).

 To constitute the current repository we had to process: